New Award

 Research Administration and Compliance

-• If two months are paid in one payroll, two separate forms will need to be submitted.
+- If two months are paid in one payroll, two separate forms must be submitted.
 These must be completed by the 15th of the month following the payment.

-• The summer salary should be paid for the actual time period worked.
+- The summer salary should be paid for the actual period worked.

-• Just because there is a summer salary in the budget does not mean it has to be paid out to a PI.
+- Just because a summer salary is in the budget does not mean it must be paid to a PI.
 The effort must match payment.

-• Only 2 months of summer salary (in most cases two months of a year) can be paid from NSF and NSF flow-through funds.
+- Only two months of summer salary (usually two months a year) can be paid from NSF and NSF flow-through funds.

 projects, vacation, or sick time.